Dolly Castro Flaunts Cleavage In A Coordinating Set While Posing With Her Pomeranian

-Dolly Castro took to Instagram to show off her bombshell body and a special friend in the most recent update that was added to her page.
+Dolly Castro took to Instagram to show off her bombshell body and a special friend in the most recent update that she added to her page.
 The model and social media influencer wowed in the January 13 post, which has quickly earned the attention of her fans.

-The photo captured Dolly posing in the center of the frame.
-She appeared to be in front of a garage door, and a geotag in the update indicated that she was in Los Angeles, California.
+Dolly was captured posing in the center of the frame.
+She appeared to be in front of a garage door, and per her geotag, she was in Los Angeles, California.
 She held a fluffy Pomeranian in one hand and tucked the opposite near the waistband of her pants.
 She popped her hip to showcase her curves and wore a smile on her face.
 Dolly turned her head to the side and looked directly at her pup.

 She flaunted her amazing figure in a sexy set from Rava Boutique.
 The garment appeared to be made of a knit fabric in a dark shade that complemented her dark complexion.
-It had a plunging neckline that dipped low into her chest, showing off her ample bust.
+It had a plunging neckline that dipped down her chest, showing off her ample bust.
 The middle of the garment was tied in a dainty bow, and its strings fell down the middle of her toned tummy.
-The piece also had long sleeves that covered Dolly’s arms.
+The piece also had long sleeves that covered Dolly's arms.

 "This outfit on you!
 We love it.
 Looking amazing as always," one follower gushed, adding a few red hearts.